sereneinserenade/tiptap-comment-extension/README.md

 Show your ❤️ by ⭐️ing this repository.
 Your support means a lot.

 Clone the repo, do something, make a PR(or not).
 You know what's the drill.
-Looking forward you amazing devs.
+Looking forward, you amazing devs.

 ## Stuff that nobody really cares about(Project setup)